NREL/Wattile/README.md

 #### entry_point_building.py

 * Currently being iterated upon.
 Built for individual building use.
 (Current) data source is LAN directory.
+* Model configurations defined in external configs.json file.

+#### algo_main_rnn_v1.py

+* Works with STM whole-campus data.
+Uses previous timestep for prediction feedback.
+No major architecture changes besides bug fixes.

+#### algo_main_rnn_v2.py

+* Currently being iterated upon.
+Built for training on building-specific data.

 #### buildings_processing.py

 * Contains functions for data manipulation and cleaning.
 (Same file is used for both Quantile Regression and ML methods)

+#### testing_round.py

+* Lets a user run a series of model trainings by varying a single configuration parameter at once.
+* Any parameter in configs.json can be studied.
+* All parameter values not being studied in a particular test will default to value already in configs.json
+* Multiple studies can be run in series.
+* Results are saved to a sub-directory of the main results directory, specific to the case-study (makes for faster results filtering within TensorBoard).

+* `iterable`: What config parameter do you want to study? (str)
+* `iterables`: What values of that parameter do you want to test? (list)
+* `iterable_type`: What class is the iterable in the configs.json file? (class)